 - Exhaust from cars, trucks, and buses, as well as road dust.

-- Cigarette smoke, smoke from cigars and pipes, and chewing tobacco.
+- Tobacco and marijuana smoke, including from cigarettes, cigars, and pipes; and chewing tobacco.

-- Smoke from grilling, fireplaces, wood stoves, campfires, and forest fires.
+- Wood smoke, such as from fireplaces, wood stoves, campfires, and wildfires.

-- Foods that are grilled, barbecued, smoked, fried, or roasted.
+- Food that has been grilled, barbecued, smoked, fried, or roasted, and some teas.